WilCrofter/DBNUpperBound.jl/README.md

 # de Bruijn Newman Upper Bound

-Julia code in support of [Polymath Problem 15](http://michaelnielsen.org/polymath1/index.php?title=De_Bruijn-Newman_constant) recently proposed by Terence Tao.
-The official code repositories are [here](https://github.com/km-git-acc/dbn_upper_bound).
+Julia code for [Polymath Problem 15](http://michaelnielsen.org/polymath1/index.php?title=De_Bruijn-Newman_constant).
+This repository generally lags the [official repository](https://github.com/km-git-acc/dbn_upper_bound)--my interests are somewhat tangential to the mainstream and analytic number theory is not my field.

+The notebook directory above is probably the best indicator of what's going on here.

 To install this package and its dependencies: